testcontainers/testcontainers-go/docs/modules/couchbase.md

 #### Image

-If you need to set a different Couchbase Docker image, you can use `WithImageName` with a valid Docker image for Couchbase.
-E.g. `WithImageName("docker.io/couchbase:6.5.1")`.
+If you need to set a different Couchbase Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Couchbase.
+E.g. `testcontainers.WithImage("docker.io/couchbase:6.5.1")`.

 By default, the container will use the following Docker image: